project-oak/oak/docs/concepts.md

 prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

-## Oak Manager
+## Oak Loader

-The **Oak Manager** creates Oak Applications running within a platform provider.
+The **Oak Loader** creates an Oak Application running within a platform provider.

-Note that the Oak Manager is not part of the TCB: the actual trusted attestation only happens between client and the Oak Application running in the enclave at execution time.
+Note that the Oak Loader is not part of the TCB: the actual trusted attestation only happens between client and the Oak Application running in the enclave at execution time.